magento/merchdocs/src/live-search/rules-add.md

    |Any|Changes all logical operators in the rule to `OR` and returns the set of products that meet the condition. |
    |All |Changes all logical operators in the rule to `AND` and returns the set of products that meet the condition. |

-1. To add another, click <span class="btn">Add condition</span> and repeat the process.
-A single rule can have up to ten conditions.

    {:.bs-callout-info}
    All logical operators in the rule are the same.
 You cannot combine `AND` and `OR` in the same rule.

-   _Additional rule condition - OR_
+1. To add another condition, click <span class="btn">Add condition</span> and repeat the process.
+A single rule can have up to ten conditions.

+   _Multiple rule conditions_

 {: #events}
    ## Step 3: Add event(s)

-   Event(s) are the actions applied that alter the search results whenever the condition(s) are met.
-A rule can have up to twenty events.
+   Event(s) are the actions that alter the search results when the condition(s) are met.
+A single rule can have up to twenty events.

-   1. Under _Events_, choose the **event** that you want to trigger when the associated condition(s) are met.
+   1. Under _Events_, choose the **event** that you want to take place when the associated condition(s) are met.

    1. For multiple events, choose any other events that you want to trigger.